Measuring the giant radio galaxy length distribution with the LoTSS: Sample compilation and properties

 \subsection{Angular length threshold}

 To limit the amount of manual work, we decided to search only for GRG candidates whose angular length exceeds some threshold.
-In Fig.~\ref{fig:angularLengthRedshift}, we show how the angular length $\phi$ of GRGs with six different projected proper lengths $l_\mathrm{p}$ varies as a function of cosmological redshift $z$.
-Because of the expansion of the Universe, GRGs have an arcminute-scale \emph{minimum} angular length: if $l_\mathrm{p,GRG} = 0.7\ \mathrm{Mpc}$, \emph{all} GRGs obey $\phi > 1.3'$.\footnote{If $l_\mathrm{p,GRG} = 1\ \mathrm{Mpc}$, \emph{all} GRGs obey $\phi > 1.9'$.} For the purpose of finding a GRG, it is therefore never useful to inspect a source with an angular length less than $1.3'$.
-Our highest priority has been to find GRGs with $z < 0.2$, which lie in a volume for which the total matter density field is known or will be known in the coming years through the combined power of deep spectroscopic surveys and Bayesian inference frameworks, such as the Bayesian Origin Reconstruction from Galaxies \citep[BORG;][]{Jasche12013, Jasche12015, Jasche12019}.
-In an upcoming publication, we combine a sample of low-redshift GRGs with the BORG to analyse the large-scale environments of GRGs \citep{Oei12022GiantsCosmicWeb}.
-Figure~\ref{fig:angularLengthRedshift} shows that all GRGs with $l_\mathrm{p} > 1\ \mathrm{Mpc}$ at $z < 0.2$ have an angular length $\phi > 5'$.
+In Fig.~\ref{fig:angularLengthRedshift}, we show how the angular length $\phi$ of giants with six different projected proper lengths $l_\mathrm{p}$ varies as a function of cosmological redshift $z$.
+Because of the expansion of the Universe, giants have an arcminute-scale minimum angular length: if $l_\mathrm{p,GRG} = 0.7\ \mathrm{Mpc}$, all giants obey $\phi > 1.3'$.\footnote{If $l_\mathrm{p,GRG} = 1\ \mathrm{Mpc}$, all giants obey $\phi > 1.9'$.} For the purpose of finding a GRG, it is therefore never useful to inspect a source with an angular length less than $1.3'$.
+Our highest priority has been to find giants with $z < 0.2$, which lie in a volume for which the total matter density field is known or will be known in the coming years through the combined power of deep spectroscopic surveys and Bayesian inference frameworks, such as the Bayesian Origin Reconstruction from Galaxies \citep[BORG;][]{Jasche12013, Jasche12015, Jasche12019}.
+In an upcoming publication, we combine a sample of low-redshift giants with the BORG to analyse the large-scale environments of giants \citep{Oei12022GiantsCosmicWeb}.
+Figure~\ref{fig:angularLengthRedshift} shows that all giants with $l_\mathrm{p} > 1\ \mathrm{Mpc}$ at $z < 0.2$ have an angular length $\phi > 5'$.
 For this reason, we have chosen $5'$ as the angular length threshold of our search campaign.
-This choice has kept the visual inspection duration to order ${\sim}10^2\ \mathrm{h}$, while still enabling us to target all Mpc-exceeding GRGs in the Local Universe ($z < 0.2$).
+This choice has kept the visual inspection duration to order ${\sim}10^2\ \mathrm{h}$, while still enabling us to target all Mpc-exceeding giants in the Local Universe ($z < 0.2$).
 In practice, this threshold is `fuzzy': it is hard to accurately estimate angular lengths by eye before performing an actual measurement, so that our list of GRG candidates does contain some with a smaller angular length than the specified threshold.
-Inversely, it will likely lack some GRG candidates with an angular length exceeding the threshold.
+Inversely, it will presumably lack some GRG candidates with an angular length exceeding the threshold.